mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 TODO

-Using mirdata with tensorlow or pytorch
+Using mirdata with tensorflow or pytorch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In future ``mirdata`` versions, generators for tensorflow and pytorch will be included in the library.